terramate-io/terramate/docs/backend-config.md

 * Use terrastack metadata, like stack name/path, on the backend config.
 * Use global variables on the backend config.

+## Basic Usage

-This is done by defining a **backend** block, very similarly to how you would do on terraform, but inside a **terrastack** block, like this:
+To generate a backend configuration you need to define a **backend** block, very similarly to how you would do on terraform, but inside a **terrastack** block, like this:

 ```hcl
 terrastack {